MauroDataMapper/docs/docs/user-guides/user-profile/user-profile.md

 You can also specify some interface preferences that are permanently saved to your user profile.
 To do this, navigate to the **'Preferences'** page on your user profile and choose the options that suit you.

 * **Number of records per table**
 	By default this is set to 20.
-However depending on screen size, you may wish to view 5, 10 or 50, in which case select the most suitable option.
+However depending on screen size, you may wish to view 5, 10 or 50.

 * **Always expand descriptions**
 	The next option allows descriptions to be expanded automatically, regardless of the character count.
 This is unchecked by default.
 However, those with larger screens may prefer to always expand descriptions in tables.
 If so, check this box.